elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

 end
 ```

-Now let's remove its affordances one by one:
+Now let's remove the conveniences one by one:

 1. do-end blocks are equivalent to keywords: